antoniusmisfit/userkit/README.md

 ## A rudimentary user account manager for FreeDOS
 ### Installation
 Just place userkit.bat anywhere in your DOS environment's PATH.
-You can add "userkit login" to the end of C:\FDAUTO.BAT to login upon bootup, but you must have created at least one regular user before doing this.
+You can add "userkit login" to the end of C:\FDAUTO.BAT to login upon bootup, but you must create at least one regular user before doing this.
 Note: UserKit currently only works with FreeDOS.
 ### Usage
 Create a new user: